 THAT’S WHY AMP IS CONQUERING THE WEB WORLD

 AMP is conquering and revolutionizing the web world.
-Because it allows to load a website in less than 1 second , even with weak mobile network connection.
-How it works?
+Because it allows loading a website in less than 1 second, even with a weak mobile network connection.
+How does it work?
 By saving bytes at each end and loading asynchronously content.
 In plain language: Scripts and other content on the page visited are loaded with a delay, and only when they are really needed or move into the visible area.

 TRIM YOUR OWN WEBSITE TO MAXIMUM SPEED

 Unfortunately, there is no button that turns a normal website into an AMP site.
 AMP is also mainly intended for mobile devices only, so also “Accelerated Mobile Pages”.
 The principle of an AMP page is similar to that of the early Mobile Web: there are a desktop version and a mobile version of the page.
 The AMP version in this case corresponds to a mobile, somewhat stripped down and thus faster loading version.

 Nowadays, responsive design is used, which makes one page appear correctly on all devices.
 AMP creates a separate page in AMP-HTML, which links to the original HTML page via a so-called Canonical tag.
 Google automatically detects that there is an AMP version and outputs it in mobile search results.
 Duplicate content is therefore not an aspect to be considered, as long as one translates this point.
 You can recognize this on the “flash” in Google’s mobile search results next to the URL: